 Never use more than the prescribed dose.
 If you suspect that you or someone else might have swallowed some of this gel by accident, go to the accident and emergency department of your local hospital.
 Take the container with you, even if it is empty.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 If you buy any medicines, check with a pharmacist that they are suitable to take with your other medicines.

 If you are having an operation or any dental treatment, tell the person carrying out the treatment which medicines you are using.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine, ask your pharmacist.

-- Manufacturer's PIL, Zidoval®; Meda Pharmaceuticals, The electronic Medicines Compendium.
-Dated June 2012.
+Manufacturer's PIL, Zidoval® Vaginal Gel; Meda Pharmaceuticals, The electronic Medicines Compendium.
+Dated January 2016.